Advances in Brain Tumor Clinical Care and Research

 Progress in Clinical Care and Outcomes

 This designation is based on results from Dr. Wu’s phase 1 clinical trial to evaluate zotiraciclib plus temozolomide for the treatment of recurrent anaplastic astrocytoma and glioblastoma.
-Wu’s team is now working with Dr. Gilbert to open the phase 2 study of zotiraciclib plus temozolomide versus temozolomide alone in recurrent high grade glioma patients.
+Dr. Wu’s team is now working with Dr. Gilbert to open a phase 2 study of zotiraciclib plus temozolomide versus temozolomide alone in recurrent high grade glioma patients.

 Improving Ependymoma Treatment Guidelines

-Ependymoma is a rare tumor for which the role of chemotherapy has not been established either for newly diagnosed or recurrent disease.
+Ependymoma is a rare tumor for which the role of chemotherapy has not been established—either for newly diagnosed or recurrent disease.
 Dr. Gilbert led the first prospective adult clinical trial of chemotherapy for recurrent ependymoma.
 The trial treated 50 adult patients with temozolomide and lapatinib.

-Results from this study published in Neuro-Oncology (November 2018) demonstrated evidence of clinical activity including objective responses and a nearly 40% stable disease rate at one year.
-Importantly, even in patients with stable disease, patients undergoing this treatment had improvement in disease-related symptoms and stable to improved functional status.
+Results from this study, published in Neuro-Oncology in November 2018, demonstrated evidence of clinical activity, including objective responses and a nearly 40 percent stable disease rate at one year.
+Importantly, even in those with stable disease, patients undergoing this treatment had improvement in disease-related symptoms and stable-to-improved functional status.
 This combination regimen was so well tolerated that it has been endorsed by the National Comprehensive Cancer Network (NCCN) Clinical Practice Guidelines in Oncology as a standard treatment for adult patients with recurrent ependymoma.
+"This is a major step to providing hope for ependymoma and other rare brain and spine tumors," says Dr. Gilbert.

 Our scientific and clinical care progress exemplifies the impact doctors, nurses, and researchers across the world can make when they come together.
 Brain tumors are challenging to understand and treat, but with focused collaborations we can continue to improve care and treatment.